WhitestownGIS/AutoBackups/README.md

 The Results: A population of files that record weekly changes in our online feature layers without any user interference.

-Requirements:
--ArcGIS Pro
--AutoIT
--Windows Task Scheduler
+Requirements: ArcGIS Pro, AutoIt, and Windows Task Scheduler